Enjoy a wine tour to Nemea and Nafplion joining our cruise tours from Piraeus (Athens) port

 Nafplion is a wonderful small town, known for its narrow cobblestone streets with the numerous little shops that provide you with either local food and wine products or with amazing hand made objects and artifacts.

-The full day tour will be completed with a return to Athens late in the evening.
+The 8-hour full-day tour will be completed with a return to Athens late in the evening.